Posted By

 What is the most tax efficient way to have a company car?

-With the low BiK rate for EVs, which is just 2% until 2025, and won’t increase above 5% until after 2028, electric cars are cost-efficient vehicles when chosen as company cars, particularly when delivered via a salary sacrifice.
-You can choose whether your employees simply pay the 2% BiK for their electric car, or whether they pay towards the cost of the vehicle via a gross salary deduction, with tax and National Insurance savings for both you and them.
+With the low BiK rate for EVs, which is just 3% for this tax year, increasing slowing each year until it reaches 9% in 2030.
+After 2030, electric cars are cost-efficient vehicles when chosen as company cars, particularly when delivered via a salary sacrifice.
+You can choose whether your employees simply pay the 3% BiK for their electric car, or whether they pay towards the cost of the vehicle via a gross salary deduction, with tax and National Insurance savings for both you and them.

 How is BiK paid?